L400-RTI/Training-material/modules/12 - CICD and ALM.md

 - Understand that Fabric’s deployment model is additive, non-destructive: drift and undeployed deletions require manual intervention.
 - Document and maintain migration scripts for schema evolution outside declarative .csl schema.

-This troubleshooting guidance ensures that CI/CD and ALM implementations for RTI in Microsoft Fabric remain resilient, transparent, and auditable across environments.
+This troubleshooting guidance ensures that CI/CD and ALM implementations for Real-Time Intelligence in Microsoft Fabric remain resilient, transparent, and auditable across environments.

 ### Hands-on lab